sysadmin1139/puppetlabs-apache/README.md

 Changes the location of the configuration directory your virtual host configuration files are placed in.
 Defaults to 'etc/httpd/conf.d' on RedHat, '/etc/apache2/sites-available' on Debian, '/usr/local/etc/apache22/Vhosts' on FreeBSD, and '/etc/apache2/vhosts.d' on Gentoo.

-####`user`
+#####`user`

 Changes the user that Apache will answer requests as.
 The parent process will continue to be run as root, but resource accesses by child processes will be done under this user.
 By default, puppet will attept to manage this user as part of the Apache module.
-If you don't want this, set `manage_user` to `false`.
+If you don't want this, set [`manage_user`](#manage_user) to 'false'.
 Defaults to the OS-specific default user for apache, as detected in `::apache::params`.

 #####`apache_name`